Uncle Sam is known to everyone as a mythical character symbolizing the United States. But was he based on a real person?

-Most people would be surprised to learn that Uncle Sam was indeed based on a real person, a New York State businessman, Sam Wilson.
+Most people would be surprised to learn that Uncle Sam was indeed based on a New York State businessman, Sam Wilson.
 His nickname, Uncle Sam, became associated with the U.S. government in a joking manner during the War of 1812.

 Origin of the Uncle Sam Nickname